 - choosing loose-fitting socks and dressing in layers

-Maintaining a moderate weight is also important, as it can help a person detect changes in their condition easily.
+Maintaining a moderate weight is also important because it can help a person detect changes in their condition more easily.
 People who gain 3 or more pounds in a day or 5 or more pounds in a week may have worsening heart failure.

-Additionally, eating a heart-healthy diet may help slow down heart failure progression.
-Individuals may also wish to avoid or limit their consumption of:
+Additionally, eating a heart-healthy diet may help slow heart failure progression.
+People may wish to avoid or limit their consumption of:

 - saturated fats